typesafehub/conductr-doc/src/main/play-doc/operation/CLI.md

 ## Accessing services provided by bundles

 Access to services in ConductR is proxied for high availability and load balancing.
-To list all the currently running services in the ConductR execute the `conduct services` command.
+To list all the currently running services in the ConductR available via lookup execute the `conduct services` command.
+Running tasks without named endpoints are not listed.

 ```bash
 conduct services --ip 172.17.0.1
 ```

-You should see that there is one service called `9000/visualizer` provided by the Visualizer bundle.
+You will NOT the service called `9000/visualizer` provided by the Visualizer bundle listed unless it includes a service name declared in its endpoint.
+Not all versions include a service name without a configuration bundle re-declaring the endpoint.

 ```bash
 SERVICE       BUNDLE ID       BUNDLE NAME       STATUS